This post may contain affiliate links. Please read our disclosure policy.

-Everyone will swear you were basting and baking for hours to create this delicious feast!
-It’ll be our little secret that you assembled it in under five minutes!
+Everyone will swear you were basting and baking for hours to create this delicious feast, but it’ll be our little secret that you assembled it in under five minutes!

-No Need To Make A Special Italian Chicken Marinade!
+No Need To Make A Special Italian Dressing Chicken Marinade!

 How Long Do I Marinate Chicken In Italian Dressing

-Marinade the chicken submerged in the dressing in a resealable 1-gallon plastic bag.
-Store it on a rimmed baking sheet in the fridge.
+Marinate the chicken submerged in the dressing in a resealable 1-gallon plastic bag.
+Store it in the fridge on a rimmed baking sheet.
 Turn it over a couple of times throughout the process for even flavoring.

 Italian Chicken comes together with only four ingredients!

-- Chicken: Typically, I make it with boneless, skinless breasts.
+- Skinless Chicken Breasts: Typically, I make it with boneless, skinless breasts.
 Of course, chicken thighs work fine- especially if that’s what you’ve got in the freezer!
 You’ll simply need to adjust cooking times.
 I’ve also found that kiddos love Italian Dressing Chicken drumsticks because they can pick them up and eat them with their fingers!

 - Italian Dressing: Your favorite store-bought bottle.